jkeener/personal-goals/README.md

 ### Backlog: Side Projects :)

-- [ ] Add GitHub link to my site.
+- [x] Add GitHub link to my site.
-- [ ] Refine the portfolio one page app with vueJS.
+- [ ] Change one page portfolio into a photography site.
 - [ ] Silly parks and rec idea I had.
-- [ ] CSS birds.

 ### Backlog: Code Things I Want to Do/Play With

 - [ ] Hitchhikers guide to the galaxy quote site.
 - [ ] D3.js.
+- [ ] CSS birds.

 Thanks to Una for creating the original template for this repo.
 Check it out here: https://github.com/una/personal-goals-starter